 We told you last summer about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

-If you have an AC system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+If you have an AC system installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-The cost of R22 is increasing because of the decreasing supply, and will not be accessible for use at all by 2020.
+The cost of R22 is increasing because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your AC equipment was produced before January 2010, you have a couple options:
+However, if your air conditioning system was produced before January 2010, you have a couple options:

 2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could nullify your warranty(ies).